Gmfholley/07-13-API-Project/README.md

 ##API

 The CRUD operations with web UX above are all handled with requests that return complete html pages.

-The API, instead, uses AJAX.
+The API, instead, uses AJAX and returns JSON.
+This API duplicates the CRUD functionality above.

 API request controllers are found in the `api_controller.rb` file.
-This API duplicates the CRUD functionality above.
-But instead of returning html pages, it returns JSON.

 Here is an example of an API controller request to return all the link objects and just one link by its id.
 The objects are prepared in Hash form and the return is 'json ????'.
 The json prefix to the return line is a Sinatra command that converts the Hashes into JSON.